High Frequency Panelists: The 4% Problem in Survey Research

 In this piece

 High-frequency panelists are not a quality-control edge case.
-They are the predictable output of a broken incentive structure: when the implicit hourly rate for honest survey-taking is $2.40, rational actors find a way to make it $10.00, and the supply chain quietly adjusts around them.
+They are the predictable output of a broken incentive structure.
+When a leading research panel has to enforce an $8-an-hour wage floor to keep its data usable, that tells you where the market rate sits without one.
+And once honest survey-taking pays that little, rational actors find ways to make it pay more, by volume, by identity, by software.
+The supply chain quietly adjusts around them.

 Key Takeaways